 Memorable Manitobans: Olive Adeline Armstrong Hensley (1893-1980)

-Born at Souris on 29 October 1893, daughter of George Armstrong and Adeline Wells, she attended the Brandon Normal School and Central Normal School and taught in rural schools.
+Born at Souris on 29 October 1893, daughter of Adeline Wells (1867-1964) and George Armstrong (1861-1914), she attended the Brandon Normal School and Central Normal School and taught in rural schools.
 In 1921, she was appointed to the teaching staff of the Winnipeg School Division.
-She taught at William Whyte School, Victoria School, Faraday School, and Earl Grey School before being appointed a teaching Principal at the newly constructed Rockwood School (1949-1954).
+She taught at William Whyte School (1921-1922), Victoria School (1922-1927), Faraday School (1927-1942), and Earl Grey School (1942-1949) before being appointed a teaching Principal at the newly constructed Rockwood School (1949-1954).
 She wrote a textbook for use in elementary school science classes and worked for a year teaching science at the Central Normal School (1948-1949).
-She married fellow educator Charles Arthur Edward Hensley and in retirement moved with him to Victoria, British Columbia.
-She died at Edmonton, Alberta in mid-May 1980.
+She married fellow teacher Charles Arthur Edward Hensley and in retirement moved with him to Victoria, British Columbia.
+She died at Edmonton, Alberta in mid-May 1980 and was buried in the Souris Glenwood Cemetery.

 Birth registration, Manitoba Vital Statistics.